panzerdp/dmitripavlutin.com/content/posts/2019-07-03-array-foreach/index.md

 ```
 The side effect in the callback function is clearing the value of the input field.

-One thing to keep in mind is that you cannot normally break the iteration of `forEach()`.
-The method will always iterate over all the items in the array (other than a tricky way to throw an error, which is a cheap hack).
+Keep in mind that you cannot normally break the iteration of `forEach()` (other than a tricky way to throw an error to stop the iteration, which is a cheap hack).
+The method will always iterate over all the items.

 If your case requires an early break from the cycle, a better option is the classic [for](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) or [for..of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of).

-When the array iteration only computes a result, without involving side-effects, a better alternative is select an array method like:
+When the array items iteration computes a result, without involving side-effects, a better alternative is to select an array method like:

 * [array.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)
 * [array.reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce)